zapaishchykova/simple-defacer/Readme.md

 ## Project Structure

-Organize your project directory as follows:
+The project directory as follows:

 ```
 brain_extraction_project/